Dp and other minimalities: Dp-minimal expansions of divisible archimedean groups

 If the first part of Question~\ref{ques:torsion} has a positive answer then Question~\ref{ques:omin} largely reduces to Question~\ref{ques:powers-weak} and the second part of Question~\ref{ques:torsion}.

-Question~\ref{ques:torsion} is closely related to a question of Peterzil~\cite[11.2]{Peterzil-survey}: Suppose $\mathscr{R}$ is an o-minimal expansion of a real closed field and $G$ is a definably compact definable group, what is the induced structure on the torsion points of $G$?
+Question~\ref{ques:torsion} is closely related to the following question of Peterzil~\cite[11.2]{Peterzil-survey}: Suppose $\mathscr{R}$ is an o-minimal expansion of a real closed field and $G$ is a definably compact definable group, what is the induced structure on the torsion points of $G$?

 Consider the case when $\mathbf{T}$ is the unit circle equipped with complex multiplication.
 Then $T$ is the set of roots of unity.
 The expansion of $(\R,+,\times)$ by a predicate defining the set $T$ of roots of unity is a dense pair.
 This again follows by combining general results on preservation of $\mathrm{NIP}$ from \cite{ChSi-externally} with specific tameness results for this structure given in \cite{BeZi-The}.
 The results of \cite{BeZi-The} rely on the ``Lang property" for roots of unity: if $V$ is a subvariety of $\mathbb{C}^n$ then $V \cap U^n$ is a boolean combination of sets of the form